wpswings/wallet-system-for-woocommerce/README.md

 **1. Adding Balance to Wallet Account**
 Customers can add balance to their wallets using the available payment methods on the WooCommerce store.
 Merchants can also recharge or deduct their customers’ wallets in bulk or individually.

+**2. Transaction History**
+You can download the transaction history in a PDF file from the Wallet Transaction tab with a single click.
+It will contain the following data: Name, Email, Role, Amount, Payment Method, Details, Transaction ID, and Date.
+It will contain the entire transaction history in a tabular format.

-**2. Automatic Wallet Top-up**
+**3. Automatic Wallet Top-up**
 You can create a daily or weekly top-up subscription plan to recharge customers' wallets automatically.
 And customers are free to select the top-up subscription amount.
 The user can’t do regular recharge when this wallet top-up subscription is enabled.
 Also, a new subscription will be created on every recharge in the middle of the subscription interval.

-**3. Wallet Recharge Orders**
+**4. Wallet Recharge Orders**
 The Wallet Recharge Orders sub-menu is added WooCommerce section upon the wallet plugin activation.
 It contains the list of recharges or top-up orders made by your customers that you have to approve manually.
 You can filter this list by status.

-**4. Wallet Balance Withdrawal**
+**5. Wallet Balance Withdrawal**
 Customers can file a withdrawal request to withdraw their wallet balance into their bank account or other payment applications.
 The merchant has the power to approve or reject these requests, but they have to address each request individually.

-**5. Email Notifications**
+**6. Email Notifications**
 The Merchant can allow customers to review email notifications on the wallet recharge, the WooCommerce customer credit, and the deduction of the wallet balance.
 It will update your customers about their wallets.

-**6. Flexible Payment Option**
+**7. Flexible Payment Option**
 Customers can use their WooCommerce Wallets as a payment option if the wallet balance is higher than the total cart value.
 They can use it as a partial payment option when the wallet balance is lower than the total cart value.

-**7. Transaction History**
-The customers’ wallet transactions history contains entries for wallet recharge, debit, credit, transfer, and withdrawal.
-The merchant can also see edits they’ve made into customers’ wallet accounts and the list of customers’ transactions.

 **8. Wallet Amount Transfer**
 The customers can transfer their wallet amount into other customers’ wallets.
 It will help the merchants increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.